Tournoi de Paris: Last two editions

 PSG revived the Tournoi de Paris in 2010 to commemorate their 40th anniversary.
 Ahead of the tournament, PSG unveiled "Allez Paris Saint-Germain", to the tune of "Go West" by the Village People, and a lynx named Germain as the club's official anthem and mascot, respectively.
 The club invited Porto, Roma and Girondins de Bordeaux.
 Inspired by Arsenal's Emirates Cup, the competition adopted a group stage format for the 2010 edition.
 PSG beat Porto and shared the points with Roma, while Bordeaux drew with Roma and defeated Porto.
 Both French clubs finished on four points, but Bordeaux scored more goals and won the Tournoi de Paris on goal difference.

 The tournament, which was not held in 2011, was renamed the Trophée de Paris in 2012.
 It featured a single match against Barcelona.
 The Spanish team won the trophy after winning on penalties following a 2–2 draw at the Parc des Princes.
 Rafinha and Lionel Messi, from the penalty spot, put Barcelona ahead, before goals from PSG's Zlatan Ibrahimović and Zoumana Camara forced a shootout.
 This was the last edition of the tournament to date.

-Records and statistics
+Statistics

 Finals

+The tournament was held 31 times between 1957 and 2012.

 PSG's mascot, Germain the Lynx, was unveiled at the 2010 edition.